 Most lodge operators offer deals, usually involving longer stays, stays at a particular combination of lodges within a portfolio or travel during the (already reduced) green season.

 These might take the form of stay-pay deals (say, stay four nights and only pay for three) or they could even include free local flights.
 With some help from Art of Safari, you can take advantage of several deals to cleverly create a safari with exceptional value.
+Have a look at our safari special offers by clicking here.

 5. Get familiar with lodge classing